 It is important that your shares be represented at the Annual Meeting, regardless of the number of shares that you hold.
-You are, therefore, urged to vote at your earliest convenience on the Internet or by telephone as instructed, or by executing and returning a proxy card, if you have requested one, in the envelope provided.
+You are, therefore, urged to vote at your earliest convenience on the Internet or by telephone as instructed, or by executing and returning a proxy card, in the envelope provided.